tshenb/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is repository to demonstrate the creation of a new Github repository and share a Jupyter Notebook via a shareable link
+This repository to demonstrate the creation of a new Github repository and share a Jupyter Notebook via a shareable link